WebFuzzing/EvoMaster/README.md

 * _Schema_: REST APIs must provide a schema in [OpenAPI/Swagger](https://swagger.io) format (either _v2_ or _v3_).

 * _Output_: the tool generates _JUnit_ (version 4 or 5) tests, written in either Java or Kotlin, as well as test suites in Python and JavaScript.
 For a complete list, see the documentation for the CLI parameter [--outputFormat](docs/options.md).
+  Some examples are: PYTHON_UNITTEST, KOTLIN_JUNIT_5, JAVA_JUNIT_4 and JS_JEST.
+  Note that the generated tests rely on third-party libraries (e.g., to make HTTP calls).
+  These will need to be setup in your projects, [see documentation](docs/library_dependencies.md).

 * _Fault detection_: _EvoMaster_ can generate tests cases that reveal faults/bugs in the tested applications.
   Different heuristics are employed, like checking for 500 status codes and mismatches from the API schemas.